Who should buy the ZoomX Invincible Run FK 3

 A little too much syrup on this waffle

 Version 3’s thick waffle-type outsole is dependable—but only in terms of longevity.
-Users were not too happy with the grip offered by the shoe.
-They said that the small nubs are “very soft and don’t grip wet surfaces very well,” leading to one running-shoe expert slipping and falling while navigating a small slope.
+We were not too happy with the grip offered by the shoe.
+The small nubs felt too soft and failed to grip wet surfaces very well which felt a bit dangerous at times.

 The much thicker outsole rubber also contributes to the shoe’s firmer but steadier ride.